yTpo1/Alg_dstr_c/readme.md

 ## Array:
 Array also correspond directly to vectors, the mathematical term for indexed list of objects.
 Two-dimentsional arrays correspond to matrices. [src](#b-alg-c-segw)
-* Prime Numbers.
-Print all prime numbers less than 1000. "" Category: number, array
-  - Solution 1.
-"Sieve of Eratosthenes.
-Origin 300BC" [src](#b-alg-c-segw) TODO: implement with constraints of input array size, other wize a stack smash and buffer overflow is guaranteed.
 * Find Median
 * Find Max Min "find_max_min("
 Search: